oraclesean/oci-docker-wordpress-ssl/README.md

 `````

 ### Destroy the Deployment

-When you no longer need the deployment, you can run this command to destroy the resources:
+When you no longer need the deployment, run this command to destroy the resources:

     terraform destroy